-The NCI Technology Transfer Ambassadors Program (TTAP) is a training program for post-doctoral fellows seeking to enhance their current research activities with hands-on training in biomedical invention development and commercialization, as well as entrepreneurship. *Ambassadors must successfully complete the Technology Transfer Boot Camp before being fully accepted into the program*.
-Upon successful completion of the Technology Transfer Boot Camp and program requirements, Ambassadors are awarded a certificate of achievement signed by the Director of the NCI Technology Transfer Center (TTC).
+The NCI Technology Transfer Ambassadors Program (TTAP) is a free training program for post-doctoral fellows seeking to enhance their current research activities with hands-on training in biomedical invention development and commercialization, as well as entrepreneurship. *Ambassadors must successfully complete the Technology Transfer Boot Camp before being fully accepted into the program*.
+Upon successful completion of the TT Boot Camp and program requirements, Ambassadors are awarded a certificate of achievement signed by the Director of the NCI Technology Transfer Center (TTC).

-Applicant Requirements: NIH post-doctoral fellows (within those Institutes & Centers [ICs] serviced by the NCI TTC) and post-doctoral fellows within the Frederick National Laboratory for Cancer Research (FNLCR) - *Note different application deadlines below* -
+- NIH post-doctoral fellows (within those Institutes & Centers [ICs] serviced by the NCI TTC) and post-doctoral fellows within the Frederick National Laboratory for Cancer Research (FNLCR)

 - 1 year commitment

-- 8-10 hours per week (~4-5 hours per week can be completed outside of normal working/lab hours, i.e. evenings/weekends/between experiments)
+- ~8 hours per week (much of this can be completed outside of normal working/lab hours, i.e. evenings/weekends/between experiments)